South Atlantic Island Explorer

 Day 1 (Mar 14), Arrive in Ushuaia

-Transfer to the Arakur Resort and Spa, surrounded by stunning panoramic views, native forests, natural terraces, and green areas.
+Transfer to the luxurious Arakur Resort & Spa, surrounded by stunning panoramic views, native forests, natural terraces, and green areas.
 Enjoy the resorts facilities and then attend an evening briefing where you’ll have the opportunity to ask questions and meet some of your fellow travelers.

 Day 2 (Mar 15), Embarkation